-In line with its mandate and long-term vision, Project 10 is committed to addressing the needs of QTBIPOC (Queer, Trans, Black, Indigenous, People of Colour) youth in and around Montreal.
+In line with its mandate and long-term vision, Project 10 is committed to addressing the needs of QTBIPOC (Queer & Trans, Black, Indigenous, People of Colour) youth in and around Montreal.
 Spaces, programs, and resources that centre the lived experiences and realities of QTBIPOCs in the city are scarce, which prevent the youth from finding support, community, mentorship, and a sense of history.

-– training in creative media and the arts
+– training in creative media and performance

 – opportunities for performances, exhibits and art showcases